 Negotiate your credit card's terms

-If canceling is due to high annual fees or APRs, communicate these reasons to the issuer's customer service representatives.
-They might be willing to reduce the card’s interest rate or waive its annual fee for a year.
+They might be willing to reduce the interest rate or waive the annual fee for a year.

 Downgrade to a different credit card